Healthy fats are unsaturated fats

 Why unsaturated fats are healthy fats

-Monounsaturated fats and polyunsaturated fats are healthy because they can help you avoid heart problems later in life.
+Both monounsaturated fats and polyunsaturated fats are healthy because they can help you avoid diseases like heart disease and stroke later in life.
 They do this by:

 - keeping your arteries clear